blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ![bg right contain](./excess-power-cruise-climb.png)

 <!--
+Cruise climb is less engineer-y and more hand-wavy.
+We're looking for a comfortable rate of climb for our passengers, a faster air speed so we can keep the engine cool and get to our destination in a reasonable time, but we don't want to climb so slowly that we never reach our target altitude.

-A bit faster than best rate, but still a decent amount of excess power so climb rate isn't too bad -->
+In other words, a bit faster than best rate, but still utilizing a decent amount of excess power so climb rate isn't too bad.
+-->

 ---